ippontech/blog-usa/posts/deployToEcsWithGithubAction.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2020/01/deployToEcsWithGithubAction.jpg
 ---

-Building a DevOps platform nowadays can be challenging for Architect and Infrastructure teams, due to the integration complexity with many platforms: source control, ci/cd, artifact repositories, quality, SAST/SCA, deployment ...  , Many DevOps leader believes that the challenge of DevOps is to reduce the number of the platforms involved in one pipeline.
+Building a DevOps platform nowadays can be challenging for architecture and plateform infrastructure teams, due to the integration complexity with many platforms: source control, ci/cd, artifact repositories, quality, SAST/SCA, deployment ...  , Many DevOps leader believes that the challenge of DevOps is to reduce the number of platforms involved in one pipeline.
 That's why tech giants are trying to integrate all the pipeline steps into their platforms.
-In this Blog, we will deploy a simple spring boot application to ECS using the new GitHub feature called GitHub Actions.
+In this article, we will deploy a simple [Spring Boot](https://spring.io/projects/spring-boot) application to [Amazon Elastic Container Service (ECS)](https://spring.io/projects/spring-boot) using the new GitHub feature called [GitHub Actions](https://github.com/features/actions).

 # What is GitHub Actions
-GitHub Actions enables you to create a custom software development lifecycle pipelines directly in your Github repository. you can write individual tasks, called actions, and combine them to create a custom pipeline.
+GitHub Actions enables you to create custom software development lifecycle pipelines directly in your Github repository.
+You can write individual tasks, called actions, and combine them to create a custom pipeline.
-Behind the scene, your pipeline is run on GitHub-hosted machines, called runners.
+Behind the scenes, your pipeline is run on GitHub-hosted machines, called runners.

 # Create your first pipeline with Github actions
 On your GitHub repository select the Actions tab.
-GitHub propose popular pipelines to start with, we will choose: Deploy to Amazon ECS
+GitHub propose popular pipelines to start with.
+We will choose: Deploy to Amazon ECS

 ![01](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2020/01/deployToEcsWithGithubAction-01.png)

-It will create in your source code the file /.github/workflows/aws.yml that represents your GitHub Actions.
+It will add a file to your repository (/.github/workflows/aws.yml) that represents your GitHub Actions.
-We added two more steps to set up the JDK 8 and the maven command to build the Spring Boot JAR file.
+We add two more steps to set up the JDK 8 and the maven command to build the Spring Boot JAR file.

 ```js